joncheng-dev/scilab-inventory-checker/research-log.md

   Search / Queries for Firebase & Firestore --> Understanding Firestore queries - Firebase v9
   https://www.youtube.com/watch?v=AjcVq3SWo0U

+#### Thursday, 12/21/2023

+- ~8:00 AM - Started working on styling for my components.
+Then after scrum, I worked on a description to throw in the capstone channel for people interested.
+Afterwards, I did a little more styling.
+Then at some point I moved on to putting together a quick slideshow for my presentation at 1:40 PM.
+Time moves quick!

 # Research TypeScript

 #### Watching "TypeScript Tutorial for Beginners"